wshahbaz/100m-Race-Simulator/README.md

 # 100m-Race-Simulator
-Interactive race calculator with customizable runners and data storage
+Interactive race calculator with customizable runners and data storage.

 This Java project allows users to create an indefinite number of runners, with customization of stats and accessories.
 Users then get the oppurtunity to have their customized runners compete in a simulated 100m race, and their calculated 100m sprint